 You have the right of appeal if your child has been refused a place at one of your preferred schools.
 You should submit your appeal application form to the Education Appeals Office (see the 'Useful contacts' section) by the relevant dates below.
 Appeals received on or before the dates below will be heard within 40 school days.
-If they are received after these dates they may be heard later.
-We are expecting a change to these dates during 2021.
-Please check the website www.suffolk.gov.uk/admissions for the latest information.
+If they are received after these dates, they may be heard later.

-You must submit your appeal form to the Education Appeals Office by Tuesday 13 April 2021
+You must submit your appeal form to the Education Appeals Office by Tuesday 29 March 2022

-You must submit your appeal form to the Education Appeals Office by Monday 17 May 2021
+You must submit your appeal form to the Education Appeals Office by Monday 23 May 2022